GaloisInc/cryptol/docs/RefMan/REPLCommands.rst

     may fail to resolve unless the search path already covers them (see ``:set path`` or the ``CRYPTOLPATH`` environment variable).

+``:location NAME``
+    Display the location of each definition named ``NAME`` that is visible in the current scope.
+Since the same name may identify entities in different namespaces, the command may display more than one location.

+    Locations have the form ``NAMESPACE:LOCATION:LINE:COLUMN``.
+The namespace is ``value``, ``type``, or ``submodule``.
+File locations are quoted and shown relative to the first matching entry in the Cryptol search path when possible, and as absolute paths otherwise.
+Definitions in builtin modules use ``module NAME`` as their location, while definitions entered directly in the REPL use ``interactive``.

 ``:m [MODULE]``, ``:module [MODULE]``
     Load a module by its name.